modular-ml/wrapyfi/docs/usage.md

 Each of the list's returns is encapsulated with its own publisher and listener, with the named arguments transmitted as a single dictionary within the list.
 Notice that `encapsulated_a` returns a list of length 3, therefore, the first decorator contains
 3 list configurations as well.
-This is useful especially when transmitting multiple images or audio chunks over YARP, ROS, and ROS2.
+This is useful especially when transmitting multiple images or audio chunks over YARP, ROS, and ROS 2.
 Note that by using a single `NativeObject` as a `<Data structure type>`, the same can be achieved.
 However, the implementation of the `NativeObject` for most middleware serializes the objects as strings before transmission.
 The `NativeObject` may result in a greater overhead and should only be used when multiple nesting depths are